ArcadeCity/arcade-v5/docs/mvp.md

 ### Go-to-Market Strategy

 This will be released as a regular update ("v5.1") to the main Arcade City mobile app which is currently at v5.0.
+(Removed from app stores while we pivot to Lightning)

 App will be available globally for Android and iOS.